talha-shafqat/leanix-k8s-connector/README.md

 ## Known issues

-When the LeanIX Kubernetes Connector pod resides in an `Error` or `CrashLoopBackOff` state and you issued a `helm upgrade --install` command to fix it, you still the see the same pod instead of a new one.
+If the LeanIX Kubernetes Connector pod resides in an `Error` or `CrashLoopBackOff` state and you issued a `helm upgrade --install` command to fix it, you still the see the same pod instead of a new one.

 This is not an issue of the LeanIX Kubernetes Connector itself.
 Instead it takes several minutes in this case until the `CronJob` creates a new pod.